 - Unnecessary indoor lighting — particularly in empty office buildings at night — should be turned off.
 This will help prevent leakage of interior light into the night sky.

 - The use of blue lights at night should be avoided:

 - Outdoor lighting with strong blue content is likely to worsen sky glow because it has a significantly larger geographic reach than lighting consisting of less blue.

 - Blue-rich white light sources are also known to increase glare and compromise human vision, especially in the aging eye.
 These lights create potential road safety problems for motorists and pedestrians alike.
 In natural settings, blue light at night has been shown to adversely affect wildlife behavior and reproduction.
 This particularly true in cities, which are often stopover points for migratory species.

-- IDA recommends that only warm light sources be used for outdoor lighting.
-This includes Low-pressure Sodium (LPS), High-pressure Sodium (HPS) and low-color-temperature LEDs.
+- DarkSky recommends that only warm-appearing light sources be used for outdoor lighting.
+This includes low-pressure sodium (LPS), high-pressure sodium (HPS), and low-CCT LEDs.

-Take a few moments to inspect your property for inefficient, poorly installed and unnecessary outdoor lighting.
-Learn how by visiting IDA’s Residential/Business Lighting page.
+Take a few moments to inspect your property for inefficient, poorly installed, and unnecessary outdoor lighting.
+Learn more about responsible outdoor lighting.